Mastering personal goal setting

 🤔 What time, effort, or money am I able and willing to invest?

+Reflect on the resources you're ready to commit to this goal.
 For example: “Set aside 30 minutes each morning for exercise,” or “Save $50 from each paycheck for this goal.”

 🤔 What specific activities am I willing to reduce or eliminate to make room for this goal?

+Consider what activities or habits you're willing to adjust or give up in order to prioritize this goal.
 For example: “Spend 1 hour less on social media each day,” or “Go out to eat only once a month instead of weekly.”

 🤔 What challenges or discomforts am I willing to face?